 At the time of packaging, the supplier adds details like the type and quantity of the raw material and packaging date on the blockchain.

 Once the order is packed, the supplier marks the status on the blockchain as “Packed”, and contact the logistics service provider to distribute the items to the manufacturer.

-Invoice bill and all the delivery details would be added on the blockchain, which will be visible to all the stakeholders within the network.
+Invoice bill and all the delivery details would be added on the blockchain manufacturing platform, which will be visible to stakeholders within the network.

 Before starting its journey from the supplier’s warehouse, the logistics service provider adds details like dispatch time, driver name, vehicle number, number of cartons and type of product on the blockchain.

 “Transporting the goods through IoT enabled vehicle could help manufacturer and merchant to get the real-time location of the vehicle through blockchain”

 Stakeholders can ensure that the number of received products is same that of the dispatched by accessing the stored information on the blockchain.

 Step 5: Order received by the manufacturer

 After receiving the order from the supplier, the manufacturer would check the quality and quantity of the materials.

 If the received material is not worthy, then the recall request would be sent back to the supplier.